 Rejection only confirmed it for me.
 As writers, we know rejection is part of the industry.
 We learn to take it on the chin; to appreciate the feedback, hone our work and try again.
 And usually, I can do this pretty easily.

-But sometimes, I know that when anxiety and diabetes burnout rear their ugly heads again, rejection is just a way of confirming my worst fears.
+But sometimes, I know that when anxiety rears its ugly head again, rejection is just a way of confirming my worst fears.
 So yes, rejection sometimes really does hurt.

 And this is okay.